 If you don’t feel like moving to a Dutch town where nothing happens besides Koningsdag then you don’t need to worry when you’re considering moving to Tilburg.
 With over 700 (!!) events per year, Tilburg is the event city of the Netherlands.

-If you came to this article already contemplating a potential move to Tilburg chances are that you’re thinking about studying in Tilburg.
-And let me tell you there’s absolutely no reason not to move to Tilburg for studying, there are tons of specializations to follow and Tilburg University belongs to the top 0.2% of the world!
+If you came to this article already contemplating a potential move to Tilburg chances are that you’re thinking about studying in the city.
+And let me tell you there’s absolutely no reason not to move to Tilburg for study; there are tons of specializations to follow and Tilburg University belongs to the top 0.2% of the world!

 If you’re not moving to Tilburg for studying then it’s still an advantage.
-All those students living it up there enrich the cultural scene and nightlife and make for a vibrant and buzzing Dutch city.
+All the students enrich the cultural scene and nightlife and make for a vibrant and buzzing Dutch city.

-That student scene, the city not being in the ever-crowded Randstad and a can-do attitude make Tilburg a prominent place in the Netherlands for doing business.
-A spirit which is further reinforced by international companies such as Fuji and Tesla being present there.
+That student scene, the city not being in the ever-crowded Randstad, and a can-do attitude make Tilburg a prominent place in the Netherlands for doing business.
+The spirit is further reinforced by international companies such as Fuji and Tesla being present.
 Heck!
 Their motto is ‘Make it in Tilburg!’
 It also shows in daily life since there are plenty of buzzing places (in a good way, not in a 19th-century factory way).

-So if you’re doing anything creative or want to set up business in the Netherlands then Tilburg has your back, they’ve got a super handy website for you creative entrepreneurs out there.
+So if you’re doing anything creative or want to set up business in the Netherlands then Tilburg has your back, they’ve got a super handy website for all the creative entrepreneurs out there.

 Every Dutch city has its fair share of museums and Tilburg is no exception!
-There are three museums* though that warrant some extra attention (*oh, the Dutch plural form of museum isn’t museums but musea – hoppa, you just learned a very particular Dutch word)
+There are three musea* though that warrant some extra attention.

 Museum De Pont